CrimsoNx64/Python-Keylogger/README.md

 3. Click on "pynput.keyboard" on the line "from pynput.keyboard import Listener"
 4. It should install the pynput and now the program should work Have fun and check out my other programs!!

+**21/07/21**
+Changed it so you woll not need to use Pycharm to run it These extra files may not work but idk yet hf